oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   in the `address` claim can only be disclosed in full.
 Other options are discussed in (#nested_data).

-The Issuer creates the following Disclosures:
+The following payload is used for the SD-JWT:

+<{{examples/simple/sd_jwt_payload.json}}

+The following Disclosures are created by the Issuer:

 {{examples/simple/disclosures.md}}